mddazure/azure_verified_module_lab/README.md

       az deployment sub create --location swedencentral --template-file main.bicep

 Verify that all components in the diagram above have been deployed to the resourcegroup `avm-rg` and are healthy.

+NB: Deploying Azure Verified Modules from Cloud Shell does not work, it is apparently not possible to access the AVM registry.